fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 ### Where will Twitter users go?

-There’s a perception circulating the Fediverse that interpolating Threads with Mastodon lends credibility to ActivityPub’s mission for an open web.
+There’s a perception circulating the Fediverse that interoperating Threads with Mastodon lends credibility to ActivityPub’s mission for an open web.
 This clout will then, somehow, translate into more converted Mastodon users.

 However, the opposite effect seems, at least, just as possible.